 It’s important to point out that the core features of Bumble are free to use.
 Users can swipe and match with interested parties without having to pay for the privilege.

-Instead, Bumble drives revenue through the purchase of in-app services using its currency Bumble Coins.
+Instead, Bumble drives revenue by purchasing in-app services using its currency, Bumble Coins.

 Spotlight is Bumble’s answer to Tinder’s Boost capability.